jsoma/tabletop/README.md

 `wait` prevents tabletop from pulling the Google spreadsheet until you're ready.
 Used in the backbone.js example.

-`query` sends a <a href="https://developers.google.com/google-apps/spreadsheets/#sending_a_structured_query_for_rows">structured query</a> along with the spreadsheet request, so you can ask for rows with `age > 55` and the like.
+`query` sends a [structured query](https://developers.google.com/google-apps/spreadsheets/#sending_a_structured_query_for_rows) along with the spreadsheet request, so you can ask for rows with `age > 55` and the like.
 Right now it's passed with *every request*, though, so if you're using multiple tables you'll end up in Problem City.
 It should work great with `simpleSheet` situations, though.

 `debug` returns on debug mode, which gives you plenty of messaging about what's going on under the hood.